shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 ```

 !!! note
-    The `getExportDataForBatch()` must return serialized array of rows indexed by its ID
+    The `getExportDataForBatch()` must return a serialized array of rows indexed by its ID.

-Now we can export categories data (name, description, parentId, level, and uuid) into Elasticsearch with `./phing elasticsearch-export -D elasticsearch.index=category` (index have to be created first, see the step above).
+Now we can export categories data (name, description, parentId, level, and uuid) into Elasticsearch with `./phing elasticsearch-export -D elasticsearch.index=category` (index has to be created first, see the step above).

 ### Exporting via cron

-We may automate the export process thanks to the `CronModule` which is super easy.
+We may automate the export process thanks to the `CronModule`, which is super easy.
-All we need to do to achieve this goal is to create a new class `CategoryExportCronModule` in `src/Model/Category/Elasticsearch` which extends `AbstractExportCronModule`.
+To achieve this goal, we must create a new class `CategoryExportCronModule` in `src/Model/Category/Elasticsearch` which extends `AbstractExportCronModule`.

-The most important task here is to override parent constructor and change the type-hint of the first argument to our created index (`CategoryIndex`).
+The most important task here is to override the parent constructor and change the type-hint of the first argument to our created index (`CategoryIndex`).

 ```php
 declare(strict_types=1);